Before we start, I’d like to say something that might surprise you.

 That’s when I realized that even if I was able to find this perfect woman and convince her to, say, come back to my apartment, things would reach a screeching halt once she actually stepped foot into my place.

 This was the first place that was technically mine.
 I’ve spent plenty of time buying furniture, which was fun.
+I’m now spending some time researching companies that offer professional installation of sliding doors.
+I have to admit, I’ve got a lot do to still!
+I’m super happy with my apartment though.
 I’ve got pretty much everything I need now in terms of basic furniture.
 It’s a good job I enjoy furniture shopping, because I’ve bought a bed, two TV units, sideboards, a sofa and a dining table.
 I haven’t got any chairs with it yet so I’m currently eating my dinner sitting in a white plastic garden chair, but I’ve seen some antique chairs for sale that I want, so hopefully I can ditch the garden chair soon.
 However, aside from moving my stuff in and buying that furniture, I hadn’t really declared ownership and made it my own.
 The walls were bare, the shelves were unorganized, and admittedly not all my boxes were unpacked.
 I needed to do something to make it look more like a living space and not just space where I lived.

 And that is when I realized the courageous thing that I needed to do.